 A great aspect of applying the Theory of Constraints is that remarkable improvements are possible with a relatively low investment.
 The first constraints to be eliminated – the low-hanging fruit – are typically solved by making changes in working policy and processes.

 Another benefit of ToC is focus.
 In the same way that WIP limits in Kanban ensure tasks are completed before work can start on new tasks, focusing on one constraint at a time is a more efficient approach than taking on every problem at once.
-Focusing on too many constraints at a time also increases the risk of the issue being passed back and forth, rather than actually being resolved.
+Focusing on too many constraints at a time also increases the risk of the defects being passed back and forth, rather than actually being resolved.

 Combining the principles of the Theory of Constraints with the Kanban Method makes it easy to locate system constraints and determine their root cause – eliminating waste and increasing throughput.

 What constraints have you identified in your processes?
 How were they improved or eliminated?
 Has the Theory of Constraints positively impacted your business?
 Tell us about your experience in the comments!